 URL variables cannot populate a legacy Smart Form or ONTRAform, but these forms can send the information they collect to a Page.
 Set the Page as the "Thank You" page for the form.
 Then, in the form's settings check the "Pass CGI variables to the Landing / Thank you page".

 The field data collected on the form will be added to the Thank You page's URL.
-ONTRAPORT formats the URL with the variables as shown below so no additional configuration is needed.
+ONTRAPORT formats the URL with the variables as shown below.

 Passing URL Variables in an Email Link

 You can build the URL variables for links in email and on Pages.
 Add the URL variables after the base URL in the link editor.
 The format is an identifier for the field, an equals sign, and the value.
 The value can be a literal string or a merge field.
 You can use standard merge fields for the value if sending the email from ONTRAPORT.

 Start the variables with a question mark after the base URL and use an ampersand between the variables.

 Remember that the URL variables are appended to the base URL, as shown here:

 Note: Do not convert the spaces in an ONTRAPORT merge field with brackets, as ONTRAPORT will take care of populating the merge field and applying the necessary encoding.